SEGA General Information

 SEGA students will have the opportunity to share their personal engagement experiences with their peers.
 SEGA students are also available for classroom presentations regarding Student Engagement and Study Abroad.
 MSU students interested in getting involved on campus will have the opportunity to consult with SEGAs to better understand the magnitude and breath of engagement opportunities on and off campus.

-Due to COVID-19 and safety regulations, SEGA will still be a program in Fall 2020 with modifications to the below requirments.
-For questions about this, please contact Kate Batchelder or Heidi Worley.
+Due to COVID-19 and safety regulations, the SEGA program is on hold.
+For questions about this, please contact Kate Batchelder.

 SEGA Ambassadors will: